dhanush058/Personal/README_BlueBikes.md

 ## Project Overview

-This project is a **relational database system** I developed to manage a city-wide **Bike Sharing Service**.
+This project is a **relational database system** we developed to manage a city-wide **Bike Sharing Service**.
 It models and supports core operations such as bike rentals, customer tracking, station logistics, fee calculation, and maintenance history.

-The schema is implemented using **SQL DDL**, and I populated it with mock data using `DataInsertion.sql` to simulate realistic business scenarios.
+The schema is implemented using **SQL DDL**, and we populated it with mock data using `DataInsertion.sql` to simulate realistic business scenarios.

 ## Database Schema